chrismo/bundler-source-hack/README.md

 allows the `--source` hack to work.
 This is what [Issue/PR 3763](https://github.com/bundler/bundler/pull/3763) fixed (checking the gem spec's source's name) while leaving the now depended upon hack in place (checking the gem spec's name).

-Referring to the [mail-gem-success](mail-gem-success) example, in the "conservative update" `bundle install` use case, here are the values of the `deps` and `converged` arrays:
+Referring to the [mail-gem-success](mail-gem-success) example, in the "conservative update" `bundle install` use case (the user modifies the requirement of the dependency listed in the Gemfile, then runs `bundle install`), here are the values of the `deps` and `converged` arrays:

 | deps | converged |